COVID-IWG/epimargin/paper/paper.md

 - visualization

+The `epimargin` package has been used to drive a number of research projects and inform policy decisions in a number of countries:

+1. migration, lockdown, and quarantine planning in India and Indonesia

+2. bayesian epi

+3. adaptive control

+4. vaccinate south asia

+5. vaccine allocation

 <!-- `Gala` is an Astropy-affiliated Python package for galactic dynamics.
 Python
 enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
 The API for `Gala` was